logo Government of Flanders Agentschap Innoveren & Ondernemen

 The largest stimulus package ever

-The EU’s long-term budget, coupled with NextGenerationEU (NGEU), the temporary instrument designed to boost the recovery, will be the largest stimulus package ever financed in Europe.
-A total of €2.018 trillion in current prices* will help rebuild a post-COVID-19 Europe.
+The EU’s long-term budget, coupled with NextGenerationEU (NGEU), the temporary instrument designed to boost the recovery, form the largest stimulus package ever financed in Europe.
+A total of €2.018 trillion in current prices* are helping rebuild a post-COVID-19 Europe.
 It will be a greener, more digital and more resilient Europe.

 *€1.8 trillion in 2018 prices